Fully Coupled Nonlocal Quasilinear Forward-Backward Parabolic Equations Arising from Mean Field Games: Solubility of fully coupled quasilinear FBPDEs

-We first show that $\Phi$ is well-defined, i.e. equations \eqref{main1} and \eqref{main2} have a unique solution, and further that the solution of \eqref{main2} belongs to $\dd$.
-We then show the continuing of $\Phi$, and Theorem~\ref{thm:exist} as a consequence of Schauder fixed point Theorem.
+We first show that $\Phi$ is well-defined, that is, for any $\mu\in\dd$, equation \eqref{main1} has a unique solution in $C^{1+\frac{1}{4},2+\frac{1}{2}}([0,T]\times\br^n)$ and equation \eqref{main2} has a unique solution in $\dd$.
+We then show the continuity of $\Phi$, and Theorem~\ref{thm:exist} as a consequence of the Schauder fixed point theorem.